karlitxo/xen-backup-scripts/README.md

 to start dd backup of disks  do
 ./make_dd_backup
+Result will be in form of *.tgz gzipped files in directory for every disk from file given in config with disk_list_for_dd

 to start filesystem backup (if applicable)  do

 ./make_tar_backup_of_fs
+Result depending if online or online parameter is used will be files online*.tgz/offline*.tgz for every disk given with disk_list_for_tar

 to send backup to remote locaion

 ./send_backup_to_remote
+This send tgz, log, txt, xml files to dest backup location defined in cofnig with backup_location_details.
+Backup destination must have directory named in config with dir_destination.

 to clone machine to vm_name_suffix do